ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Remember to keep the selector the same, otherwise you will receive unexpected results.
 To paginate backwards, you can use a previous bookmark to return the previous set of results.

-Note that the presence of a bookmark doesn’t guarantee that there are more results.
+The presence of a bookmark doesn’t guarantee that there are more results.
 You can test whether you have reached the end of the result set by comparing the number of results returned with the page size requested - if the results returned < limit, there are no more results.
+{: tip}

 ## Explain Plans
+{: #explain-plans}

 {{site.data.keyword.cloudant_short_notm}} Query chooses which index to use for responding to a query, unless you specify an index at query time.